 Session 4: March 4-6

 Scouts will embark on their greatest winter camping adventure at Okpik.
 Okpik builds skills that will enable Scouts to venture where few dares go.
 Established in 1986 at Tahosa High Adventure Base, in Ward, Colorado, the DAC’s Okpik Winter Camping adventure is ready for you!

-This two-day and two-night adventure provides the opportunity for Scouts to develop confidence and gain skills to camp and live outdoors during extreme weather conditions.
+This 2-day/ 2-night adventure provides the opportunity for Scouts to develop confidence and gain skills to camp and live outdoors during extreme weather conditions.
 Participants receive preparation training for the physical challenge, cold weather dress, first aid and emergency procedures, food and water control, cross-country skiing equipment use, snowshoeing, and winter shelter building.
 This experience is the embodiment of the Boy Scouts of America motto, to “Be Prepared.®”